 SAP PI performs three basic functions

-- Connect: SAP PI has an ability to integrate with all application regardless of whether it is an application from a 3rd party or from SAP.
+- Connect: SAP PI has the ability to integrate with all applications regardless of whether it is an application from a 3rd party or from SAP.
 It uses the adapter framework to integrate 3rd party solutions.

 - Co-ordinate: It can define a path/workflow for each business transaction that is integrated.
 It ensures that each message is correctly delivered from the source to the target destination

 - Communicate: It can translate files into any format whether an internal file format or any business to business integration standard.

 SAP PI is not a single component responsible for the integration of SAP and Non- SAP application, but it is a cluster of components that together makes SAP PI functional.
 This architecture of SAP PI or components is used during design time, configuration time, and at run time.
 The various components of SAP PI include